TheAgilityCollective/DNA/_docs/our-business.md

 Our business
 ============

-We are focused on bringing better ways-of-working to our clients.
-At this time, this better-way is through teaching lean and agile, from leadership and mindset, through to organisational design and engagement.
+We are focused on bringing better ways-of-working to our clients by advising and teaching lean and agile  ...from leadership and mindset, through to organisational design and engagement.

 We have two main business areas:

-1.  **Big picture through: consulting, stratgy and design**.
+1.  **Big picture through: consulting, stratgy, planning and design**.
-2.  **Agile/Lean coaching and training**.
-Mostly shorter engagements or part-time.
+2.  **Hands-on through: Agile/Lean coaching, facilitation and training**.

 That is, most of us happen to spend most our time in one of those two areas.
 Some have one foot in each though.